grigsbyanthony/nsf-rabbit-proj/README.md

 ### Disclosure(s)

 The work seen here is the product of a combined effort between Colorado State University's [Metcalf Lab](https://www.jessicalmetcalf.com/) and Sam Houston State University's [Bucheli Lab](https://www.shsu.edu/academics/biological-sciences/people/bucheli.html).
-The research and data generation was funded by a generous grant awarded by the National Science Foundation.
+The research and data generation was funded by a grant awarded by the National Science Foundation.
 The work associated with this grant spans far beyond the scope of the project and research discussed in this GitHub repository.

 <p align="center">
   <img src="assets/icons/adult_fly.png" alt="Adult fly" width="130"/>